mdadam1018/Authentication-UI-Kit/README.md

 - Modify the theme and colors to match your app's branding.

-## 🚀 Contribution
-Feel free to contribute to improve this UI Kit!
-Fork the repo, create a new branch, and submit a PR. 😊

 ## 📜 License
 This project is **open-source** and available under the MIT License.

----
-Made with ❤️ using **Jetpack Compose** 🚀